Here are our recommendations for the best Things To Do In Tucson, plus a very brief history & links to the best Tucson Dining & Annual Events.

 In addition to the Main Menu above, you can use the Metropolitan Tucson Hot Spots Map below to navigate to places of interest around the City.
 Just place your cursor over any hot spot.
 An Options Balloon will pop up.
 Click on the option of your choice.

 Metropolitan Tucson has about a million residents, but the population increases dramatically between December and March when Snow Birds fly south to enjoy our pleasant winter.
 Tucson loves Snow Birds.
-We have a thriving tourist industry and some of the finest resorts & golf courses on Planet Earth.
+We have a thriving tourist industry and some fine resorts & golf courses.

 Things To Do

 There is so much to do in Tucson.
 Here are some of the best.